 Whether you’ve recently figured out you’re Autistic, or are coming to terms with it in a new way, you’ve always known you were different.
 And now you know you were right.

-I know, because I’ve been there.
+I get it, because I’ve been there.
 This was me several years ago.

 A pale skinned woman with brown hair and blue eyes, smiling while sitting crossed legged on a wooden chair.